Modified Gross Leases & Base Year Stops: How Tenants Get Surprised

 - Add audit rights and reconciliation deadlines.

-Also model base rent increases alongside expense escalations so you understand the full schedule:
+Also model base rent increases alongside expense escalations so you understand the full schedule — see rent escalations and CPI clauses and the Triple Net (NNN) Calculator (useful even as a rough “all-in” estimator).

 How BizLeaseCheck helps